WwAzevedo/LastLoginOffice365-CorporativeDomainsAccount/README.md

 Step one - move "PS-SCRIPTS" paste to c:

-Step two - execute lastlogondate.ps1 with administrator on powershell
+Step two - run the code in lastlogondate.ps1 as an administrator on PowerShell

 A csv sheet gonna be create on your desktop